Converses for Secret Key Agreement and Secure Computing: Preliminaries

 \subsection{Secret keys}

 Consider SK agreement using interactive public communication by $m$ (trusted) parties.
-The $i$th party observes a discrete RV $X_i$ taking values in a finite set $\cX_i$, $1\leq i \leq m$.\footnote{The conditional independence testing bound given in Theorem \ref{theorem:one-shot-converse-source-model} remains valid for RVs taking countably many values.} Upon making these observations, the parties communicate interactively over a public communication channel that is accessible by an eavesdropper, who additionally observes a RV $Z$ such that the RVs $\left(X_\cM, Z\right)$ have a distribution $\bPP{X_\cM Z}$.
+The $i$th party observes a discrete RV $X_i$ taking values in a finite set $\cX_i$, $1\leq i \leq m$.\footnote{The conditional independence testing bound given in Theorem \ref{theorem:one-shot-converse-source-model} remains valid even for continuous valued RVs.
+However, in general, the resulting bound may not be achievable.} Upon making these observations, the parties communicate interactively over a public communication channel that is accessible by an eavesdropper, who additionally observes a RV $Z$ such that the RVs $\left(X_\cM, Z\right)$ have a distribution $\bPP{X_\cM Z}$.
 We assume that the communication is error-free and each party receives the communication from every other party.
 Furthermore, we assume that the public communication is authenticated and the eavesdropper cannot tamper with it.
 Specifically, the communication is sent over $r$ rounds of interaction.
-In the $j$th round of communication, $1\leq j \leq r$, the $i$th party sends $F_{ij}$, which is a function of its observation $X_i$, a {\it locally generated} randomness\footnote{The RVs $U_1, ..., U_m$ are mutually independent and independent jointly of $(X_\cM, Z)$.} $U_i$ and the previously observed communication
+In the $j$th round of communication, $1\leq j \leq r$, the $i$th party sends $F_{ij}$, which is a function of its observation $X_i$, a {\it locally generated} randomness\footnote{The RVs $U_1, ..., U_m$ are mutually independent and independent jointly of $(X_\cM, Z)$.} $U_i$ and the previously observed communication The overall interactive communication $F_{11},...,F_{m1},...,F_{1r},...,F_{mr}$ is denoted by $\bF$.
+Using their local observations and the interactive communication $\bF$, the parties agree on a SK.